JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 ## Features

 * Modular creation of a [billiard](basic/high_level/#billiard) from well defined obstacles. **Arbitrary** billiard shapes can be made and no shape is "hard coded".
 * Full support for both *straight*  and *magnetic* propagation of a particle in a billiard table.
-During magnetic propagation the particle orbit is a circle instead of a line!
-All features exist for both types of propagation!
+    * During magnetic propagation the particle orbit is a circle instead of a line!
+    * All features exist for both types of propagation!
+    * See the [high level API](basic/high_level) to get started!
 * Support for creating [random initial conditions](basic/high_level/#random-initial-conditions) in an arbitrary billiard.
 * [Ray-splitting implementation](ray-splitting): a particle may propagate